-- 1. Standards of conduct regarding unlawful possession, use, or distribution of illicit drugs and alcohol on LMU property or as part of any LMU activities (including off-campus activities): - a.
-Public drunkenness is not permitted on campus.
+- 1. Standards of conduct regarding unlawful possession, use, or distribution of illicit drugs and alcohol on LMU property or as part of any LMU activities (including off-campus activities): - Public drunkenness is not permitted on campus.
 Drunken persons who are violent, uncontrollable, or aggressive are subject to arrest.
 (Also see "Sanctions for underage drinking, possession, or intoxication") - b.
 All underage students apprehended for alcohol consumption, possession, or intoxication will be reported in numerical form to the Tennessee Bureau of Investigation (TBI) in LMU's monthly report to the agency.
-In addition, all students who are arrested for being intoxicated, regardless of age, will be reported numerically to the TBI.
+In addition, all students who are arrested for being intoxicated, regardless of age, will be reported numerically to the TBI. - c.

-- c.
 Any LMU-CVM recognized student organization that organizes or sponsors a sanctioned off-campus event where alcohol is served, used, or sold must use a third-party vendor, such as a hotel or restaurant, to serve the alcohol.
 The third party vendor must have a cash bar with individual students paying for their own alcohol.
 Monetary transactions will be between the individual students and the third party; there will be no monetary transaction between the LMU student organization and the third party vendor.
 Student association funds will not be used to pay for alcohol; likewise, members of the club will not participate in serving the alcohol.
-Any student organization that violates this rule will be sanctioned. - d.
-Students living in graduate student housing complexes (residents are aged 21 or older) may have alcohol in their apartments.
-Having alcohol in their apartment does not exempt them from the "Excessive Noise Policy."
-Students having a large party in an apartment which disrupts the other residents will be written up by the Residence Hall Director.
+Any student organization that violates this rule will be sanctioned.

+- d.
+Students living in graduate student housing complexes and the University Inn (residents are aged 21 or older) may have alcohol in their apartments.
 Alcohol may not be consumed outside of their apartments in the common areas. - e.
 Graduate students (age 21 or older) who live in undergraduate housing may not have alcohol in their rooms. - 2.
 Legal sanctions for the unlawful possession or distribution of illicit drugs and alcohol: Applicable Tennessee Law for the unlawful possession or distribution of illicit drugs and alcohol: "Definition of a minor:.
 The 'age of majority' for purposes related to alcoholic beverages in Tennessee is defined as twenty-one years of age."
 [Tennessee Code Annotated 1-3-105].
 "Possession or consumption by a minor: It is unlawful for persons less than twenty-one years of age to purchase, possess, consume, or transport alcoholic beverages, including beer and wine" [T.C.A.
 1-3-13(b)].
 "Finally, minors may not purchase, receive or possess alcoholic beverages in a public place" [T.C.A.
 57-4-203(b)(2)].
 "Sale or gift to a minor: It is a misdemeanor for any adult to furnish or buy alcoholic beverages for a minor, [T.C.A.
 39-6-929(b) and 57-5-301(d)(2)].
 "Miscellaneous: It is unlawful in Tennessee "for any person to buy another, any intoxicating liquor from any persons" [T.C.A.
 39-6-9051].